nextstrain/pathogen-repo-guide/phylogenetic/README.md

 ## Snakefile and rules

 The rules directory contains separate Snakefiles (`*.smk`) as modules of the core phylogenetic workflow.
-The modules of the workflow are in separate files to keep the main ingest [Snakefile](Snakefile) succinct and organized.
+The modules of the workflow are in separate files to keep the main phylogenetic [Snakefile](Snakefile) succinct and organized.

+The `workdir` is hardcoded to be the phylogenetic directory so all filepaths for inputs/outputs should be relative to the phylogenetic directory.

 Modules are all [included](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#includes) in the main Snakefile in the order that they are expected to run.